 Before you start getting offers in the door, you will want to set your limits.
 Set the absolute lowest price you will accept for the house.
 Do not go under that price no matter what the situation.
 If you do not get any offers, you might have priced the home incorrectly or maybe it simply isn’t the right time.
 Have a backup plan in place.
 In sales terms, they call it “BATNA.”
 This stands for “best alternative to a negotiated agreement.”
 Let’s say you don’t get the offer you want, have a plan in place to rent the home out for 1 year and try again.
 If you are prepared with an alternative, you won’t end up selling your house for less than it’s worth.
 Plus, it will keep you in control.
 You never want to appear desperate to sell.

 Facilitate a Bidding War

 If you are fairly confident your house will receive many offers, you might choose to let buyers know you will be “reviewing all bids at 5 pm on Friday.”
 This will create a bit of a buzz.
 People will want to outbid each other knowing there will be competition, so you will likely receive higher offers.
 If your house isn’t primed to receive many offers, this strategy isn’t for you.
 You are better off checking out each offer as it comes in.

 Learn About The Buyer

 To help you better negotiate with a buyer, take some time to learn about them.
 What situation are they in?
 Do they need to move right away?
 Are they financially able to pay full price?
 What is their motivation for wanting to move?
 If they need a bigger house for their family, you can play up how large the finished basement is.
 Do they like sports?
 Talk about their favorite team.
 Creating friendly conversation will help your negotiations go more smoothly.

-When it comes to selling your Riverside County house, you can always expect for there to be some haggling.
+When it comes to selling your Southern California house, you can always expect for there to be some haggling.
 If you are prepared and keep yourself one step ahead, you will be more likely to get your listing price!